Starship Design Guidelines

 Starship Design in the TNG Technical Manual

-Specifications Chapter 1.1 of the TNG Technical Manual lists the "mission objectives for the Galaxy-class project", comprising specs for the ship's propulsion, mission, environmental systems, tactical and lifetime.
-Although Rick Sternbach has apparently conceived most of the specs when the design of the model was finished, it is obvious that usually their definition should take place at the very beginning of the design process.
-At least the basic purpose, size and speed of a ship should be known rather than marginal specs like "peak transitional surge reserve to exceed 4,225% of nominal output", before the designer begins drawing the plans.
-The infamous Defiant size problem is an example of a design becoming inconsistent because of insufficient basic specs that are changed and thoughtlessly supplemented after the completion of the studio model.
+Chapter 1.1 of the TNG Technical Manual lists the "mission objectives for the Galaxy-class project", comprising specs for the ship's propulsion, mission, environmental systems, tactical and lifetime.
+Although Rick Sternbach apparently conceived most of the specs when the design of the model was finished, it is obvious that usually their definition should take place at the very beginning of the design process.
+At least the basic purpose, size and speed of a ship should be known before the (24th century or 21st century) designer begins work on the actual plans, rather than marginal specs like "peak transitional surge reserve to exceed 4,225% of nominal output".
+The infamous Defiant size problem is an example of a design becoming inconsistent because of insufficient basic specs that are changed or thoughtlessly supplemented after the completion of the studio model.

-Warp nacelles Chapter 5 discusses the warp propulsion system.
-The warp drive subject is inherently connected with a lot of technobabble that cannot simply be correlated with real world physics or be used to determine the appropriate number, size and location of warp nacelles.
+Chapter 5 discusses the warp propulsion system.
+The warp drive subject inherently comes with a lot of technobabble that cannot simply be verified in real world physics or be used to determine the appropriate number, size and location of warp nacelles.
 One of the few definite statements in the book is: "A pair of nacelles is employed to create two balanced, interacting fields for vehicle maneuvers.
 In 2269, experimental work with single nacelles and more than two nacelles yielded quick information that two was the optimum number for power generation and vehicle control".
-This indicates that there are no starships with other than two nacelles.
+This indicates that there are few to no starships with other than two nacelles.
 The existence of the Cheyenne class and Constellation class with four nacelles can easily be explained by the fact they do have the same symmetry as two nacelles (even one more symmetry axis), and Roddenberry's rule #1 that "nacelles must be in pairs" does not exclude that there are two or more pairs.

 Twelve Mistakes to Avoid